brittpinder/ios-reference/swift/memory-management/README.md

 ### Strong Reference Cycles (Retain Cycles)

-If you are not careful, it is possible to create situations where the reference count for an object can never reach 0, meaning that that object's memory can never be freed.
+If you are not careful, it is possible to create situations where the reference count for an object can never reach 0, meaning that an object's memory can never be freed.
 An example of this is a retain cycle, where two class instances hold strong references to each other, keeping each other alive.

 Consider the following classes representing a person and an apartment.
 Every instance of `Person` has an optional `Apartment`, and every instance of `Apartment` has an optional `Person`: